pforret/jekyll.forret.com/_posts/2007/2007-07-05-web-tool-visualize-on-google-maps.md

 An example: [Peter](http://petere.wordpress.com/)&#8216;s KML feed of [tango locations in Brussels](http://members.chello.be/cr28173/tango/places/where.html).

-So I am using Google&#8217;s &#8220;My maps&#8221; feature as my online map editor and KML generator, and the regular Google Maps as the visualisation tool.
-I&#8217;m a happy man!
+So I am using Google's &#8220;My maps&#8221; feature as my online map editor and KML generator, and the regular Google Maps as the visualisation tool.
+I'm a happy man!